shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 (Described in more detail [here](AuxValueTarget.md))

+In our description of backpropagation and selection mechanics, we sometimes use
-In our not-yet-described $\epsilon$-mechanism, we might require $Q$ estimates for children nodes that have not yet been visited.
+$Q$ estimates for children nodes that have not yet been visited.

 To address this, we add a _child-value_ head ($V_c$) to our neural network, alongside the standard value head ($V$).
 This produces a vector of values, whose length is equal to the number of children of